Biddanda Chengappa Nanda: Military career

 In 1976 Nanda was one of two officers from India selected to attend a course at the Royal College of Defense Studies in the UK.
 At the college they were exposed to and expected to learn a wide spectrum of subjects and disciplines including economics, sociology, geopolitics, science, administration, policing and media in its various forms.
 Within the UK they visited industries, counter insurgency forces (in Northern Ireland), the police and the media to gain first hand experience and on the ground exposure.
 They were also sent on tours outside the UK to various countries to study of their strengths and areas of opportunity.
 Nanda was assigned to a group that visited and studied Southern Europe including Turkey, Yugoslavia (then undivided), Greece, Italy and Cyprus.
 They also visited NATO headquarters, and Germany and the then divided Berlin.

-The two Indian officers also had he opportunity to meet fascinating personalities such as the brother of the great Field Marshal Montgomery and Lady Slim, the widow of Field Marshal William Slim who had a long relationship with India.
+The two Indian officers also had the opportunity to meet renown personalities such as the brother of the great Field Marshal Montgomery and Lady Slim, the widow of Field Marshal William Slim who had a long relationship with India.
 They were also invited to the Queen’s garden party at Buckingham Palace where the Queen herself made it a point to meet all officers individually.

 On his return he was posted to the Defence Services Staff College as Chief Instructor (Army) from January 1977 to March 1979.
 As the senior-most instructor he was also the Deputy Commandant.

 At the end of this tenure he was posted to Army HQ as Deputy Director of Military Operations A'.

 In October 1980 he was promoted to the rank of Major General and took over the command of 7th Infantry Division in Ferozepur, Punjab.
 During his command of 7 Div. he had the opportunity to be part of an Army Delegation to the erstwhile USSR led by Lt Gen Hriday Kaul.
 He commanded the division till December 1982 when he returned to Army HQ as the Deputy Military Secretary.
 Once again Nanda was selected to accompany the then Army Chief General Krishna Rao on a visit to Vietnam.
 He remained in the post of Deputy Military Secretary till December 1984.

 On 17 December 1984 he was promoted to the rank of Lieutenant General and took over command of 2 Corps.